What is Census 2021?

 Can I access all of the resources online too?

 Yes!
-You can visit the Let’s Count! website at letscount.org.uk to find all of the lesson plans, editable PowerPoint presentations, wall display material and videos.
+You can view the ‘Resources for teachers’ tab on the Let’s Count! website at letscount.org.uk to find all of the lesson plans, editable PowerPoint presentations, wall display material and videos.

 Can I still take part in Let’s Count! if we have another lockdown or my school closes due to COVID-19?